PikoLab/todays-outfit/README.md

 Generated Word Cloud of trendy fashion keywords by word segmentation and word frequency calculation
 ![](https://github.com/PikoLab/todays-outfit/blob/main/03_Charts/01_wordcloud.gif)
 ### 2. Fashion Exploration Recommendation Engine
-Constructed Fashion Exploration Recommendation Engine in **collaborative filtering** approach to make personalized recommendations according to tracked user preference(events) on outfit posts.
+* Constructed Fashion Exploration Recommendation Engine in `**collaborative filtering**` approach to make personalized recommendations according to `tracked user preference(events) on outfit posts`.
-Recommend user the outfits which are similar with the outfits on user's wishlist.
+* Recommend user the outfits which are similar with the outfits on user's wishlist.
 And filter out the outfits which user have viewed.
-Here is the evaluatoin table of event and user rating:
+* Here is the evaluatoin table of event and user rating:

 | Event  | User Rating | Description |
 | --- |  :---:  | --- |